Taritsyn/BundleTransformer/NuGet/BundleTransformer.ConfigurationIntelliSense/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added definitions for new properties of TypeScript-translator.
+   Updated definitions for configuration settings of TypeScript-translator and Autoprefixer-postprocessor.

    =============
    DOCUMENTATION